 Play Therapy: When younger children live through a traumatic event, they may not have the ability to vocalize their emotions.
 Play therapy may be used to help children who are unable to cope with the trauma in a more direct route.
 One of our therapists will use games, drawings, and other methods to help younger children process their traumatic memories and experiences.

-Group Therapy: Ascent provides a number of specialized group therapies to help children who are struggling with symptoms of post-traumatic stress disorder.
+Group Therapy: Ascent’s treatment center and mental health clinic provides a number of specialized group therapies to help children who are struggling with symptoms of post-traumatic stress disorder.
 Groups may focus upon coping skills, anger management, deep breathing, and appropriate social interaction.
 Through group, your child will be able to process some of the emotions about the trauma in a safe, secure, and supportive environment filled with peers who have struggled with similar traumas.

 Medications: While there are no drugs that can treat post-traumatic stress disorder, if the symptoms of the disorder are severe, your child’s pediatrician may recommend a short course of anti-anxiety agents or antidepressants to help stabilize your child’s symptoms so that he or she can best engage in the therapeutic process.